ctrlok/zola-pechersk/content/blog/wide-layout-demo.md

 ![Regular Image](https://picsum.photos/800/400)

-Now the same image in wide layout - notice how it utilizes the full available space including sidenote areas:
+Now the same image in wide layout - notice how it utilizes the full available space including sidenote areas[^wide-image].

 {% wide() %}
 ![Wide Image](https://picsum.photos/1200/600)
 {% end %}

+[^wide-image]: This wide image demonstrates how the layout system utilizes both sidenote areas on desktop, creating a more immersive visual experience for photography and diagrams.

 ## Wide Tables